Dignity of the human person

 ↑ Back to top

-Take up God’s invitation to show His love to others- to love and care for myself and others.
+Reflect on ways to uphold dignity – taking up God’s invitation to show his love to others – to love and care for myself and others.

 ↑ Back to top